vtexdocs/dev-portal-content/docs/vtex-io/Store Framework Apps/b2b-components/vtex-shopper-location.md

 :information*source: The Google Geolocation API key in your \_Inventory & Shipping* settings is required for the geolocation feature.

-:warning: To use the IP lookup fallback, you must have an API key for https://ip-geolocation.whoisxmlapi.com.
+> ⚠️ To use the IP lookup fallback, you must have an API key for https://ip-geolocation.whoisxmlapi.com.

 ## Configuration